IP scanners are an essential tool to help you monitor your network for new devices.

 Information that can be viewed includes Name, IP addresses, Vendor, OS, MAC addresses, Open ports, Up/Down, and more.
 You can view performance data on CPU, memory, and storage.
 There is also a search function where you can search for information on a specific device.

-When it comes to managing vulnerabilities, the main value of Spiceworks IP Scanner is its ability to detect issues like open ports or computers running outdated OS’s.
+When it comes to managing vulnerabilities, the main value of Spiceworks IP Scanner is its ability to detect issues like open ports or computers running on an outdated OS.
 You’ll also be able to check the disk space and memory of devices that aren’t performing as they should be.

 Pros: